-Not only does your AC system keep you comfortable, it’s also a health necessity through the dog days of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t turn on at all, you’re don’t have time to call around for more than a couple days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity through the dog days of summer.
+For that reason, when the cold air suddenly isn’t blowing or the system won’t turn on at all, you’re don’t have time to shop around for more than a couple days.

-When your air conditioning dies in the middle of the summer, you may not have time to call around for multiple quotes or research average costs.
-Not knowing how much repairs can cost when the air conditioning service tech knocks on your door can be scary, so we’re here to show you some price ranges on some common services so you won’t be caught off guard when Midland Air Service Experts Heating & Air Conditioning comes to get you up and running again.
+When your air conditioning dies in the middle of the summer, you don’t always have time to look around for multiple quotes or research what you can expect to pay.
+Not being sure how much repairs can cost when the AC service technician knocks on your door can be scary, so we’re here to show you some price ranges on some common services so you won’t be shocked when Midland Air Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500